labtrac/test-documentation/documentation/system-settings.md

 + **Copy of Invoice sent to Principal**

-	- If this is set to **YES** this means that, for each Associate Dentist (non Principal) the designated Principal will receive a copy of the Associate's invoice
+	- If this is set to **YES** this means that, for each Associate Dentist (non Principal) the designated Principal will receive a copy of the Associate's invoice.

 	- If this is set to **NO** the system will not produce a copy of the Associate's invoice to be sent to the Principal.